History of the Muslim Brotherhood in Egypt (1954–present): The Brotherhood under Nasser, 1954–1970

 focus was on Islamic education, other autonomous groups of Brothers also appeared, who were impatient to avenge the suppression of the Brotherhood in 1954.
 They found the analytical framework and political programme they were looking for in Qutb's writings, which were circulated by Al-Ghazali and in which his assessment of the Nasser regime, and of the way in which it could be overcome, was gradually taking shape.

 In 1964, Qutb was released for several months, and his book Milestones was published; it was reprinted five times in six months.
 In it, Qutb argued that humanity was in the midst of a profound crisis caused by the failure to adopt a value system that could allow human beings to live in harmony; the threat of nuclear war was a symptom of this ailment.
 The value systems that dominated the world had failed to live up to their promises.
 The Western world's concept of democracy, based on an individualistic ideology, had led to vast social injustice, colonialism and the domination of human beings by capital.
 In the Eastern Bloc, collectivist ideology had failed as well: Marxism had lost touch with its original principles, and had become the ideology of oppressive states.
-Qutb saw Islam as the solution to humanity's predicament: the entire world (including Egypt) was living in a state of jahiliyya, which can be roughly translated as a way of life characterised by ignorant hostility towards god's will.
+Qutb saw Islam as the solution to humanity's predicament: the entire world (including Egypt) was living in a state of jahiliyya, which can be roughly translated as a way of life characterized by ignorant hostility towards god's will.
 In particular, human beings erred in allowing themselves to establish their own value systems, instead of accepting god's sovereignty.